go-humble/router/README.md

 // Use HandleFunc to add routes. r.HandleFunc("/people", indexPeople) r.HandleFunc("/people/{id}", showPerson)
-// You must call Start, for the routes to take into effect.
-// Start causes the router to listen for changes in the url
+// You must call Start in order to start listening for changes
-// and trigger the appropriate handler function. r.Start()
+// in the url and trigger the appropriate handler function. r.Start()
 ```